czhd-create/TextMiningwithR/README.md

 November 2024 : \
 I created this repo to run the code printed on the book.
 I was learning text mining for my work at NUS.
 The recommended book had been published about 7 years ago and the code printed on the physical copy (2017-06-08 First Release) had some errors.
-You can find the latest code on the author's GitHub pages.
+You can find the latest code on the authors' GitHub pages.
 Here, I try to reproduce the book's code output as much as I can, using the book's code as a learning tool.

 1. The work by Julia Silge and David Robinson is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 United States License.